github-mass/daat-server/README.md

 from the project root (use `mvnw.cmd` on Windows).

-This requires a running MongoDB instance on the local machine with the default port (`27017`), as well as [Java 20](https://jdk.java.net/20/).
+This requires a running MongoDB instance on the local machine with the default port (`27017`), as well as Java 17 or newer.

 __Be aware__ that a data
 import will take place on startup if that data is not yet in the DB.